-Think about it this way: instead of getting 10–25% of your bill back in LVN, you might be getting 50% or more of your bill back, thanks to the heightened price of LVN on external exchanges.
+Think about it this way: instead of earning 10–25% of your bill in LVN, you might be getting 50% or more of your bill, thanks to the heightened price of LVN on external exchanges.
 Smart users could even eat for free, or earn a profit on their meal depending on the price difference!
 What a time to be alive.

 2. The price on exchanges is significantly lower than the internal value.

 On the other hand, if external prices are significantly lower than the current intrinsic value of the LVN token, users would be able to purchase LVN externally and transfer it to their app wallets.

 That user would then be able to purchase meals within the Liven network for a discounted price while still receiving rewards.
 It’s not a free meal, but it’s pretty damn close.

 These events act as a balancing mechanism to hopefully prevent significant discrepancies between internal and external LVN prices.
 These concepts will be explained further in Liven’s whitepaper, which is set to be released soon.

 Finally, users who hold LVN can always have confidence in their coins having value within the Liven network.
 So even if external markets crash, governments collapse, and riots overwhelm the streets, you’ll still be able to use your LivenCoins to buy yourself a burger, fried chicken, or pretty much any food you feel like.

 So it might be time to stop watching Blockfolio, and start watching your waistline.